inbewd/Week-5-HW/README.md

 Looked online and it says belongs_to should be lower case, even though our class example has ```belongs_to :patrons``` so we'll see how that works

 ---
+wrote schema.sql

+BUT when I try to look up the schema in the terminal I don't see anything.
+Maybe I need to put files in it first? dunno, going to commit and try when the app itself

+---